mohamadrezadev/termo/README.md

       npm run dev
       ```
       The client application will typically be available at `http://localhost:3000`.

     - The application should now be running, with the client communicating with the server.
+    if run buld file use this command
+        npm install -g serve
+        serve -s out

 ## Simplified Development Run (Using `run-dev.sh`)